× HomeNutritionMuscle and TrainingHealthRecipesWhat Is Whey Protein?FAQsGlossaryAbout

 How to Fuel for Endurance Exercise

 Whether you are training for a triathlon, your first Ironman or just preparing for some weekend warrior action on your bike, the right nutrition is vital for your performance.
-If you want to get your fueling plan to the same level as your training program, read on for some great advice.
+If you want to get your fuelling plan to the same level as your training program, read on for some great advice.

 First things first.
 What exactly do we mean by nutrition?
 In this article, we’re going to look at the macronutrients; protein, carbohydrates, fats – and staying hydrated.
 Let’s take a look at each macronutrient in turn.